percona/community/content/contribute/dev.md

 ---
-title: "Artifacts and repositories"
+title: "Developer Artifacts and Useful Repositories"
-description: "List of artifacts and repositories from the community related to Percona products."
+description: "Here you can find a list of artifacts, useful repositories and tools from the community related to Percona software."
 ---

-List of useful artifacts and repositories related to Percona products.
+Here you can find useful artifacts from the community related to Percona software.
+This is a collection of tools and repositories that **ease the life of the engineer** working with PMM (Percona Monitoring and Management) and other Percona products.
+We really hope that you will like them.
+Feel free to add yours to the list and share them with the community!

+We welcome:

 * Custom PMM dashboards
 * Advisors
-* Ansible/Terraform/other IaaC code to deploy and manage Percona Product X
+* Ansible/Terraform/other IaaC code to deploy and manage Percona products
-* Other stuff that we use as a developer/DBA to use Percona Products
+* Other stuff that you use as a developer/DBA with Percona products

 # PMM